 What is your advice to leaders who want to create a more diverse and inclusive culture?

 Think broadly and adopt a lens beyond the day-to-day to understand the world from different perspectives like political, economic, technological, and sociological alike.
 Times have never been so interesting!
-Leaders today are in a position to shape the future of Banking and Financial Services and beyond, thereforeit’s important to consider (beyond the status quo) future consumers and workforce trends and start to be inclusive of their needs, thinking and culture in order to survive and thrive.Posted about 2 years ago
+Leaders today are in a position to shape the future of Banking and Financial Services and beyond, thereforeit’s important to consider (beyond the status quo) future consumers and workforce trends and start to be inclusive of their needs, thinking and culture in order to survive and thrive.Posted over 2 years ago